 - It is not always possible to get on to a film in the early stages, and usually they will be at least mid way through the edit before you can begin work.
 However, on the occasions that you do manage to get hired early you should always begin writing music before or during the edit.

-- The reason for this is that the sooner you can get your music in the film, the less likely you are to encounter temp love.
+- The sooner you can get your music in the film, the less likely you are to encounter temp love.
 This is where the director and editor place music in the film, usually taken from other film scores, in order to be able to get a sense of where music would be.
-They do this for good reason, as they need to be able to judge the pacing of their edits and make sure that the scenes are working correctly.

-- The problem is that whilst editing, they will watch segments of the film many times throughout the day and inevitably get used to the feeling they get from that piece of music.
+- Whilst editing, they will watch segments of the film many times throughout the day and inevitably get used to the feeling they get from that piece of music.
 If they have been listening to this music for months or even years, it can become incredibly difficult for a composer to create something new which doesn't sound too similar to the temp music.

-- This can not only stump your creativity, but also land you in to a tricky game of trying to get as close to the original music as you can, without it being too close for legal copyright issues.
-For this reason you should always do your best to get involved as early as possible to make sure that it's your score that they fall in love with, and not someone else's.
+- This can land you in a tricky game of trying to get as close to the original music as you can, without it being too close for legal copyright issues.
+You should do your best to get involved as early as possible to make sure that it's your score that they fall in love with, and not someone else's.

-- You should always make sure that you make a conscious effort to be easy to communicate with during your time on the project.
+- You should always be easy to communicate with during your time on the project.
 If you are taking days to reply to emails or ignoring calls then you will quickly annoy the people that you're working with.

 - When you're talking via email, always make sure that you are being clear in what you're saying, and format it in a way which is quick and easy for them to read.
 Emails can usually lead to confusion when talking in depth about nuanced things like music and film, so therefore it is always better to talk on the phone or actually meeting in person.